YawarRaza7349/YawarRaza7349.github.io/projects.md

 - A bullet hell game where the player charges at cannons to destroy them
 - Contributed in group programming sessions and practiced using vector math in basic game physics

+## Underwater Tunnel Maze

+Jan 2013 - Feb 2013
+(C#/Unity; solo)

+- A procedurally-generated 3D maze of corridors that fish swim through by following flow fields

+## Whale Echolocation

+Dec 2012 - Jan 2013
+(ActionScript 3.0/Adobe Flash; solo)

+- Attempted to invent a Craig Reynolds-esque steering behavior using sound pulses that bounce around and are "heard" back

 ## Pizza Delivery System